Multiple Employer Aggregation Programs (MEAP)

 - Plan Sponsor fiduciary liability — Adopting employers generally retain their fiduciary role as Plan Sponsor.

-Benefits Compared to Single-Employer Plans
+What are the Benefits of a MEAP Compared to Single-Employer Plans?

 - Significantly fewer administrative duties.